fabi8bit/dinomizer_react_pp5/README.md

 ![Alt text](readme_assets/wireframes/overviews/assets-overview-wire.png)

-The full size wireframes can be seen in [this](WIREFRAMES-FULL.md) document.
+The full-size wireframes can be viewed in [this document](WIREFRAMES-FULL.md).

-The wireframes acted as guide throughout the development of the frontend.
-Of course many changes were made after facing the real world, but still they were absolutely essentials for keeping the focus on the scope of the application.
+The wireframes served as a guiding reference throughout the frontend development process.
+While numerous adjustments were necessary when confronted with real-world scenarios, they remained essential in maintaining focus on the application's scope.
 ***

-The Navbar
+The Navbar:

-In the wireframe it appears as a sidebar but on the final product it's a classic navbar fixed on top.
-The reasons behind this choice are purely technical.
-I tried to develope it,but I had bad feelings and I was not satisfied.
-So I prefered to focus on the MVP and skipped it.
-It will be present in the future versions because is something that really fits into this project and I love the concept.
+In the wireframe, it is depicted as a sidebar, but in the final product, it takes the form of a classic fixed navbar at the top.
+This design choice is primarily driven by technical considerations.
+I attempted to develop the sidebar version, but I encountered challenges and felt unsatisfied with the result.
+Consequently, I chose to prioritize the Minimum Viable Product (MVP) and omitted it from the initial release.
+However, it remains a part of my future development plans because it aligns well with the project's concept, and I'm passionate about its implementation.
 ***

 Timeline / Projects

-It represents the project list of all the projects created.
-Initially I thought it was divided in three different columns: one for the projects "in progress", one for the planned projects and one for the overdue projects.
-In the real world the page appeared to cluttered and it would lead to a problem on the mobile screens.
-In thereal world I left a column for the project, and a column for the the assets connected to this project.
-The details are explained in the [feature section](#project-list)
+It represents the project list containing all the projects created.
+Initially, I envisioned it divided into three different columns: one for projects 'in progress,' one for planned projects, and one for overdue projects.
+However, in practice, the page appeared cluttered and posed issues for mobile screens.
+In the final design, I simplified it to have one column for the project and a separate column for the assets connected to each project.
+More details about this can be found in the [feature section](#project-list).
 ***

 Contribute / Assets

-This page is were all the assets created by the users are listed.
-It helps to have a complete overview of the job done by the user.
+This page lists all the assets created by users, providing a comprehensive overview of the work completed by the users.
 ***

 ### Data models